 Sketch & Abstract

 When working in Sketch for version control, we use Abstract, where we keep design files that we work on and primarily open sketch files from Abstract.
-Since no software is perfect, you should periodically backed up the documents you work on in Abstract to Google Drive (every month or so).
+Since no software is perfect, you should periodically back up the documents you work on in Abstract to Google Drive (every month or so).

 If you have not worked on the project for more than a week, everything should be committed and merged into the master.
 If there are multiple projects for the same client, it must be clear (visually or textually) which one is the latest version, what is updating and what is stale (outdated).